New Music Single

-The project was funded by Creative New Zealand, and is the first release in a series of 3 participative poi waita and videos which SpinPoi is due to release by the end of the year.
-The “Spin Your Poi” video is out now, with the single being released across streaming platforms on 1 October, 2020.
+The project was funded by Creative New Zealand, and is the first release in a series of 3 participative poi waiata and videos which SpinPoi is due to release by the end of the year.
+For more information on the project, visit www.spinpoi.com.

 Dr. Kate Riegle van West

 Album artwork © Copyright 2020 SpinPoi.
 1200 x 1200px, 72 dpi.
 For higher resolution please email firstname.lastname@example.org.